DIY Sugar Scrub Recipe (Easy Homemade Body Scrub)

 homemade sugar scrub in glass jar.

-Today I’m sharing one of my favorite DIY personal care products of all time–a Homemade Sugar Scrub.
-Unlike most store-bought scrubs, it has no chemical additives and it of course will save you lots of money over store-bought scrubs.
+Today I'm sharing one of my favorite DIY personal care products of all time–a Homemade Sugar Scrub.
+Unlike most store-bought scrubs, it has no chemical additives and costs far less than store-bought scrubs.

 In order to keep as many toxins out of our homes and off of our bodies, I try to make as many homemade personal care items as possible.